AWE PROGRAMME - OUR FLAGSHIP INITIATIVE

 As we expand to partner with more communities, more volunteers will be needed to keep the regular AWE activities ongoing for our growing number of senior participants.
 If you would like to become an AWE volunteer, please approach any of our community partners to find out more.

-Beyond that, sign up for the AWE E-Learning Training Course to garner more knowledge about active ageing before becoming an advocate of the programme.
+Beyond that, sign up for the AWE E-Learning Training Course to garner more knowledge about active ageing in Singapore before becoming an advocate of the programme.

 Our Community Partners